 RRB (Railway Recruitment Board)

-Railway Jobs are divided into 4 groups: Group A, Group B, Group C & Group D. Each group of has different eligibility criteria and selection process under RRB Recruitment.
+Railway Jobs are divided into 4 groups: Group A, Group B, Group C & Group D. Each group has different eligibility criteria and selection processes under RRB Recruitment.
 High designations in Traffic Services, Accounts Services, Personnel Service and Railway Protection Forces are covered by Group A employees.
-These employees are recruited by UPSC IAS & IES exam.
+These employees are recruited by UPSC IAS & IES Exam.

 Civil services/IAS exam/ CSAT

-Any candidate possessing a graduation degree can apply for civil services exam.
+Any candidate possessing a graduation degree can apply for the civil services exam.